-SEND Support Plans are reviewed termly with staff, pupils and parents, where parent and pupils views can be obtained during termly meetings.
-During these meetings with the SENDCo, new SEND Support Plans are set for the next term and use evaluated data, pupil progress meetings, targeted interventions and views or targets from parents and pupils.
-Outside agencies also review the impact of programmes which they have put in place.
+SEND Support Plans are reviewed termly with staff, pupils and parents, where parent and pupils views can be obtained.
+New SEND Support Plans are set for the next term and use evaluated data, pupil progress meetings, targeted interventions and views from parents and pupils.